-- If a first-time student withdraws within the first twenty-one (21) calendar days of his or her program of study, no tuition charges will be incurred. - o A first-time student is defined as one who has not previously attended the Institution. - If a student withdraws after the first twenty-one (21) calendar days, but prior to the 75 percent point of the period of enrollment or payment period for which he or she has been charged, the Student shall be entitled to a pro rata refund of the tuition charged for the period of enrollment or payment period. - If a student withdraws after the 75 percent point of the period of enrollment or payment period for which he or she has been charged, the Student shall be obligated for the tuition charged for the entire period of enrollment or payment period and not entitled to any refund.
+- If a first-time student withdraws within the first twenty-one (21) calendar days of his or her program of study, no tuition charges will be incurred. - A first-time student is defined as one who has not previously attended the Institution. - If a student withdraws after the first twenty-one (21) calendar days, but prior to the 60 percent point of the period of enrollment or payment period for which he or she has been charged, the Student shall be entitled to a pro rata refund of the tuition charged for the period of enrollment or payment period. - If a student withdraws after the 60 percent point of the period of enrollment or payment period for which he or she has been charged, the Student shall be obligated for the tuition charged for the entire period of enrollment or payment period and not entitled to any refund.

-Student Notifications Regarding Withdrawal and Refunds
+Student Notifications Regarding Withdrawal and Refunds Effective: 06/19/2020

-A \$100.00 administrative fee will be assessed to any student withdrawing from school.
+A \$100.00 administrative fee will be assessed to any student withdrawing from school 8 or more days after the program start date.